 About FILM INDEPENDENT

 IFC is the home of offbeat, unexpected comedies.
-Acclaimed series Documentary Now!, Brockmire, Baroness von Sketch Show and upcoming series Sherman's Showcase and Year of the Rabbit air alongside fan-favorite movies and comedic cult TV shows.
+Acclaimed series Documentary Now!, Brockmire, Baroness von Sketch Show, Sherman’s Showcase and the upcoming Year of the Rabbit air alongside fan-favorite movies and comedic cult TV shows.
 IFC is owned and operated by AMC Networks Inc., and available across multiple platforms.
 IFC is Always On, Slightly Off.